LLipter/bilibiliCrawler/README.md

 `./bilibiliVideoDataCrawler`

+### Initiate auto-restart system

+`python3 autoRestart.py`

 # Tuning parameters in configuration file

 ### maxCrawlerNum

 This parameter determine the max number of crawler go routines.
 Although a go routine is much lighter than a thread, this number cannot be **too large**.
 Because in many operator system, there's a limit on how many file descriptor one process can use, **especially in MacOS**.
 Since a socket will consume a file descriptor, if this number is too large, the following error may occur.
-In my server, `500` seems reasonable.
+In my server, `1000` seems reasonable.
 You may use `ulimit -a` to check the limit of file descriptor in your system.

 `proxyconnect tcp: dial tcp 112.74.41.42:80: socket: too many open files`